athlonreg/Clover_Build/README.md

 - [tianocore's edk2](https://github.com/tianocore/edk2)

 ## Changelog
+- 4815: Fix some mismatched sign comparisons and type casting by apianti -- 2018-12-21

 - 4814: Fix build issues on Windows and some type casting errors by apianti -- 2018-12-21

 - 4813: a text can be stroked by slice2009 -- 2018-12-19